Applying for the Lottery at Vista is Easy

 What is Sibling Priority?

-*Note: if you have an admitted Tuacahn High School student, your Vista applicant will be placed on the Tuacahn Sibling Priority (TSP) list which gives him/her priority over other waitlisted students.
+We also allow siblings of admitted Tuacahn High School students to have priority over other students on the waitlist during the lottery.
+If you have an admitted Tuacahn High School student, your Vista applicant will be placed on the Tuacahn Sibling Priority (TSP) list which gives him/her priority over other waitlisted students.

 Who Do I Contact About Enrollment?